Administering insulin

 Many people manage type 1 diabetes (T1D) with multiple daily injections (MDI).

 Syringes and pens are used for multiple daily injection (MDI) therapy.
-This typically involves a combination of both long-acting (basal) and short-acting (bolus) insulins.
-Long-acting insulin provides a basal (low) level of insulin in the blood at all times, while short-acting insulin is administered to account for food with carbohydrates and to correct high blood-sugar levels.
+This typically involves a combination of both basal (long-acting) and bolus (rapid-acting) insulins.
 Injections are administered to the thigh, buttocks, abdomen, or upper arms.

 In addition to traditional syringes, smart insulin pens are an option.
 Smart insulin pens and pen caps are devices used to track insulin doses for people who use MDI.